GOVERNMENT CODE

 SUBCHAPTER D. SPACE EXPLORATION AND AERONAUTICS RESEARCH FUND

 Sec.
 482.301.
-SPACE EXPLORATION AND AERONAUTICS RESEARCH FUND; ESTABLISHMENT. (a) The space exploration and aeronautics research fund is established to provide grants to eligible entities as provided by this chapter.
+SPACE EXPLORATION AND AERONAUTICS RESEARCH FUND; ESTABLISHMENT. (a) The space exploration and aeronautics research fund is established to provide grants to eligible entities and for other purposes as provided by this chapter.

 (b) The fund is a trust fund outside the treasury with the comptroller and administered by the commission.